alee1900/PALab1/README.md

 - Display on the screen the message: "Willy-nilly, this semester I will learn " + languages[result].

 I have solved everything in the compulsory.

+Optional:

+- Let n be an integer given as a command line argument.
+Validate the argument!
+Create a n x n matrix, representing the adjacency matrix of a random graph .
+Display on the screen the generated matrix (you might want to use the geometric shapes from the Unicode chart to create a "pretty" representation of the matrix).
+Verify if the generated graph is connected and display the connected components (if it is not).
+- Assuming that the generated graph is connected, implement an algorithm that creates a partial tree of the graph.
+Display the adjacency matrix of the tree.
+- For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
+Try n > 30_000.
+You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G.
+- Launch the application from the command line, for example: java Lab1 100.